Mantle/Mantle/README.md

 archival.
 When unarchiving, `-decodeValueForKey:withCoder:modelVersion:` will be invoked if overridden, giving you a convenient hook to upgrade old data.

+> Some of my model's properties are "virtual" or computed locally.

+You may optionally override `MTLModel`'s `-initWithDictionary:error:` method to hook into serialization during initialization.
+Be sure to invoke `[super initWithDictionary:error]` whenever JSON deserialization should occur.

 ## MTLJSONSerializing

 In order to serialize your model objects from or into JSON, you need to